Emulator Issues #8161

 My other theory is that the Maxwell cards may be misreporting their support for Atomics (or rather, misreporting that they don't have support for Atomics).
 If so, would there be a way to know that?

-Updated by phire almost 9 years ago
+Updated by phire about 9 years ago

 You know, in my ubershaders branch, I've run into the problem that DirectX on my GTX 960 is about 2-3x faster than OpenGL.